eksctl-io/eksctl/userdocs/src/usage/autoscaling.md

       k8s.io/cluster-autoscaler/node-template/taint/feaster: "true:NoSchedule"
 ```

-This is done by `eksctl` automatically if `desiredCapacity` is set to `0`, there is no need to specify these by hand.
+For unmanaged noderoups, this is done by `eksctl` automatically if `desiredCapacity` is set to `0`, there is no need to
-However, if the number of tags added like this exceeds the current ASG tag limit ( 50 at the time of this writing ) or,
+specify these by hand.
+This feature is not supported for managed nodegroups.
+However, if the number of tags added like
+this exceeds the current ASG tag limit ( 50 at the time of this writing ) or, this feature is not desired, there is a
-this feature is not desired, there is a setting to disable it.
+setting to disable it.
 Set `disableASGTagPropagation` to `true` like this:

 ```yaml
 nodeGroups: